unbee-lee/Themepark-Simulation/README.md

 The program simulates a theme park with 4 rides, which are Pirate Ship, Ferris Wheel, Gyrodrop and Carousel, with varying movement patterns.

 Each ride has a queue to handle waiting passengers, and patrons wait in each queue.
-Rides have different statuses: “idle”, “loading”, “riding”, and “unloading”.They check the queues and load passengers according to the ride's capacity.
+Rides have different statuses: “idle”, “loading”, “riding”, and “unloading”.
+They check the queues and load passengers according to the ride's capacity.
 Rides operate according to their respective durations, and when the ride concludes, patrons exit through the ride's exit.

 Patrons enter and exit the theme park through the entrances.
 Each patron has a target ride and must avoid the entire boundary of the rides, buildings, and terrain, with patrons continuing to enter and exit along the way.